Cromwell tank: Engine production

 Rolls was at this time having trouble meeting demand for the Merlin, let alone the Meteor.
 Rover was having trouble turning Frank Whittle's Power Jets W.2 jet engine design into a production engine due to increasing animosity between the engineers at Power Jets and Rover.
 Things became particularly heated when Whittle learned that Rover had set up a secret project (with the approval of the Ministry of Aircraft Production) to develop a simpler-to-produce "straight-through" version of the W.2.
-Whittle had, though Stanley Hooker of RR's supercharger division, been in contact with Rolls for help delivering some of the required parts that Rover proved unable to produce.
+Whittle had, through Stanley Hooker of RR's supercharger division, been in contact with Rolls for help delivering some of the required parts that Rover proved unable to produce.

 At the same time MAP was frustrated with Power Jets' complaints about Rover and the lack of a usable engine and had proposed in December 1942 that RR take over Power Jets but were not in a position to force such an event.
 The solution came in an agreement between Rover and RR.
 Ernest Hives, the head of Rolls had met Whittle and was fascinated by the jet engine (Rolls-Royce's main product was piston aero engines) called a meeting with his counterpart at Rover, Spencer Wilks, and the two met late in 1942 at the Swan and Royal pub in Clitheroe.
 Hives offered to trade the Meteor for the W.2, an offer Wilks jumped at.
 With approval by the company's boards and the MAP, Rover's jet engine team and production transferred to RR while Rover set up production of the Meteor engine at their Tyseley factory and at an additional line set up by Morris Motors in Coventry.
 (Note: Under Rolls Royce, both Whittle's and Rover's designs came to fruition as the Welland and Derwent engines respectively with the Derwent becoming the main production.)

 Production began in November 1942.
 In August, new names had been given to all three designs; the original A24 Cromwell I became the Cavalier, the Liberty powered A27L Cromwell II became Centaur and the Meteor powered A27M kept the name Cromwell.
 It would take considerable time for Rover to make ready production lines for the Meteor and it was not until January 1943, that sufficient Meteor engines were available and the A27M Cromwell began production.
 The official handover of the Meteor and W.2 took place on 1 January 1943.